 Because of the arbitrary nature of mathematical referencing, the square roots of any positive number could be either positive or negative.
 For example, [(2 x 2) = (-2 x -2) = 4].
 There is no problem there.
 The problem arises for the observer when he has to decide on determining the square roots of the negative units in a dual media.
 Then, one of the roots has to be negative.
 Faced with negative square roots of units, the observer would be unable to trace them back to which of the media they belong.
 For example, (-2) as a root, could belong to [2 x -2] or to [-2 x -2].
 In isolation, the source of a negative square root is impossible to identify as to which of the operations it belongs.
 Therefore, in order to maintain consistency of a mathematical procedure relating to dual media, the square root of the unit of one of the two media has to be assigned the negative root through out a procedure.
 However, rather than carrying the negative roots through out such a procedure, the negative value is assigned to a single unit, namely (√−1), and the remainder of the value could be assigned a positive value.
 Thus, the observer’s lack of awareness of his medium catches up with him when he attempts to model his space at the quantum level, and hence the answer to the question of how mathematics is related to the physical world.

-The consistency of the logic (mathematics) exhibited by systems within a domain is dictated by the properties of elements defining that domain.
-When sufficient logic is acquired by a conscious mind dealing with a consistent domain, the acquired logic becomes self-supporting in that mind, and the mind is then able to build on that logic without the need for further observation.
+The consistency of logic exhibited by systems within a domain is dictated by the properties of elements defining the system and the domain.
+When sufficient logic is acquired by a conscious mind dealing with a consistent domain, the acquired logic becomes self-supporting and the mind is then able to build on that logic without the need for further observation.
 This is why mathematicians have often been able to develop mathematics relating to some physical phenomena well before the discovery of those phenomena, as in the case of complex numbers and their applicability to quantum mechanics.

 Returning to our topic of complex numbers and their relationship with the physical world, we need to now consider the nature of signals, for it is signals that enable the observer to observe and rationalise the world around him.
 Those signals are essentially quantum in nature, and the quantum world is all about signals in the form of travelling particle-waves propagating in the space fabric, as well as other secondary media.
 Signals are not entities.
 They are discrete events (isolated 3-dimensional waves) that propagate through space until they collapse on observers, hence the concept of a wave-function collapse in quantum mechanics.
 Each such an event (a wave) is made of two components.
 One component is part of one medium, which in the case of the cubical universe it is cubes, and the other is the spaces of the exposed background vacuum.
 The two parts are complementary and necessary for signals to materialize and propagate.